 The ubiquitous travel question "Are we there yet?" is another example of ratios.
 For example, while taking a road trip from New York City to Philadelphia, you must travel approximately 90 miles.
 Assuming the car travels at 60 miles per hour, convert the hour to 60 minutes.
 Then divide the total miles traveled (90 miles) by 60 minutes to demonstrate that the trip to Philadelphia requires one and a half hours by car.

 Two special ratios consistently seen in real life are pi (3.14) and phi (1.618).
 Pi is the relationship between the circumference of a circle and its diameter.
-In the real world, pi can be used to calculate the circumference of a circular swimming pool, provided you know the diameter or radius.
+In the real world, pi is essential for calculating the circumference of a circular swimming pool using the diameter or radius.

 Euclid originally determined phi, or the golden ratio, as a means to calculate line segments and relationships between shapes.
 The golden ratio is common in biological relationships.
 For example, the length of your forearm divided by the length your hand results in a number close to 1.618, or phi.